 Dental implant surgery is a procedure that replaces tooth roots with screwlike posts and replaces damaged or missing teeth with artificial teeth that look, feel, and function like natural teeth.
-Dental implant surgery can offer a welcome alternative to dentures or bridgework that doesn’t fit well and can offer an option when a lack of natural teeth roots don’t allow building dentures or bridgework tooth replacements.
+Dental implant surgery can offer a welcome alternative to dentures or bridgework that doesn’t fit well and can offer an option when a lack of natural teeth roots doesn’t allow building dentures or bridgework tooth replacements.

-How dental implant surgery is performed depends on the type of implant and the condition of your jawbone.
+How implant surgery is performed depends on the type of implant and the condition of your jawbone.
 Dental implant surgery may involve several procedures.
 The major benefit of implants is solid support for your new teeth which is a process that requires the bone to heal tightly around the implant.
-Because this bone healing requires time, the process can take few months.
+Because this bone healing requires time, the process can take a few months.

-What to Know About Dental Implants Procedure
+What to Know About Oral Surgery and Teeth Extraction

 Here are some dental implant procedure options:

-Single tooth replacement: You would require only one implant and crown to replace your single missing tooth.
+- Single tooth replacement: You would require only one implant and crown to replace your single missing tooth.

-Several teeth replacement: You would require an implant-supported bridge to replace several missing teeth.
+- Several teeth replacement: You would require an implant-supported bridge to replace several missing teeth.

-Complete teeth replacement: If all your teeth are missing, you would require full dentures or a full implant-supported bridge to replace them.
+- Complete teeth replacement: If all your teeth are missing, you would require full dentures or a full implant-supported bridge to replace them.

-Sinus augmentation: The quality and quantity of your bone where the oral surgeon will place your implant is key to implant success.
+- Sinus augmentation: The quality and quantity of your bone where the oral surgeon will place your implant is key to implant success.
 Because the upper back jaw tends to have insufficient bone quality and quantity and is close to the sinus, it’s traditionally a challenging area to place dental implants successfully.
 Sinus augmentation, or sinus lift, helps correct this issue because it raises the sinus floor and helps develop bone for dental implant placement.

-Ridge Modification: Deformities in your lower or upper jaw can result in you not having enough bone for dental implant placement.
+- Ridge Modification: Deformities in your lower or upper jaw can result in you not having enough bone for dental implant placement.
 To correct this issue, the oral surgeon will lift your gum away from the ridge, exposing the bony defect.
 They’ll then fill the defect with bone or a type of bone substitute to build the ridge up.
 Ridge modification can improve appearance greatly and increase your likelihood of experiencing successful implants.

-What Types Of Prosthesis Are Available for Dental Implants Allentown?
+What Types Of Prosthesis Are Available?

-A single prosthesis (a crown)(a cap) is used to replace one missing tooth.
+A single prosthesis (a crown or a cap) is used to replace one missing tooth.
 Each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three dental implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.

 Our surgeon performs in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
-Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.
+Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip, or tibia.